Who Invented the Bomb?

 We now have another unsung hero who gives the answer to Meitner and Frisch who then pass the info on to Hahn.

 …he suggested a direct experimental proof of nuclear fission.
 Together with Niels Bohr and others, he was instrumental in clarifying the role of Uranium 235 for the possibility of nuclear chain reaction. http://en.wikipedia.org/wiki/George_Placzek

 But we see that Niels Bohr and Enrico Fermi above, assured Otto Hahn that he was correct in assuming that radium was barium?
 Can it be that the sceptics also ignored the work of George Placzek?
 Or is there something else going on here that we unscientific pleb’s are not capable of understanding?

 There are those who think that Meitner should have had a Nobel prize?: http://www.scientificamerican.com/slideshow.cfm?id=10-nobel-snubs

 Surely they mean The Ig Nobel prize for balls-up

 Wiki: “Delbrueck returned to Berlin in 1932 as an assistant to Lise Meitner, who was collaborating with Otto Hahn on irradiation of uranium with neutrons.” https://en.wikipedia.org/wiki/Max_Delbr%C3%BCck

 Delbrueck played no part in the discovery of nuclear fission, it’s a name-dropping game that Wiki plays.

-1934 Leo Szilard ( Dr. Strangelove) patents the fission reactor before nuclear fission had been observed.
+1934 Leo Szilard (or Dr. Strangelove his alter ego) patents the fission reactor before nuclear fission had been observed.

 chemheritage.org: “In 1938 Otto Hahn, Lise Meitner, and Fritz Strassmann (1902–1980) became the first to recognize that the uranium atom, when bombarded by neutrons, actually split.”